National Weather Service Wichita, Kansas: History

 The Army Signal Service established a federal weather office in the region on June 13, 1888.
 On April 1, 1930, the Wichita Municipal Airport (currently McConnell Air Force Base) weather office opened.
 Pilot Balloons were sent at 5:30 am and pm each day, and from April 1, 1930, to November 29, 1940, there were two Weather Bureau Offices in Wichita.

 Present day

-The current National Weather Service Wichita is located at 2142 S. Tyler Road in the southwestern part of Wichita, near Wichita Mid-Continent Airport, and is in charge of issuing local forecasts and weather warnings for central, south central, and southeastern Kansas.
+The current National Weather Service Wichita is located at 2142 S. Tyler Road in the southwestern part of Wichita, near Eisenhower Airport, and is in charge of issuing local forecasts and weather warnings for central, south central, and southeastern Kansas.
 It is one of four National Weather Service offices located in Kansas and one of seven that serve the state.
 In the event that the office becomes temporarily unable to perform its duties, NWS Wichita's primary backup office (the office that would take over until NWS Wichita was able to resume service) is the National Weather Service office in Topeka, Kansas, with the secondary backup office being the National Weather Service office in Dodge City, Kansas.